simutrans/pak128/tools/readme.txt

 pakmak.py (one folder higher)
  - The build system for pak128.
 Not much documentation... if there is a lot of interest, I can document make a new thread about this one.

+report-trees.py
+ - Loads all trees in subfolders and builds a graphical overview table with their climates.

 report-unused-images.py
  - loads all dats in subfolders and looks at all png files there, too, then compares which tiles of these are used and generates reports - copies of pong images with used tiles replaced by red